 6. OCD (Osteochondritis dissecans)

 It is a common name given to issues affecting the joint areas of the dogs like hawks, Aldo elbows, and shoulders.
 OCD affects those dogs between the age group of 4 to 6 months.
-Here, the growth of the bone is not normal because they do not grow at the same time.
+Here, the growth of the bone is not average because they do not grow at the same time.

-It has been observed that, at times, the bones break apart as the joints are no longer are capable of handling bones of various sizes.
+It has been observed that, at times, the bones break apart as the joints are no longer capable of handling bones of various sizes.
 It causes the dog immense pain.
 This problem can easily be detectable by x-ray and solved by surgery.